zsy1987/SA-GS/README.md

 # Acknowledgements
-This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
-[Mip-splatting](https://github.com/autonomousvision/SA-GS).
+This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [Mip-splatting](https://github.com/autonomousvision/SA-GS).
 Please follow the license of 3DGS.
 We thank all the authors for their great work and repos.